You don’t have to be a “professional” to save a bird’s life!

 Be sure to check for multiple fish hooks (under the wings, in the feet/legs, etc.).

 Bandage scissors cut through fishing line that is tightly wrapped on the bird’s body, and the angled blades help to prevent sticking the bird with the pointed tip while removing the line.
+You can use a knife or regular scissors, but be very careful not to cut the bird!

-If you can remove all hooks and/or fishing line from the bird, and the bird seems otherwise in good health (alert, good body weight), then point the bird away from you, let go, and step back so it can fly away.
+If you can remove all hooks and/or fishing line from the bird, and the bird seems otherwise in good health (alert, good body weight), then point the bird away from you, let go, and step back so it can move away.

 Thank you for being a bird rescuer!!!